risc0/risc0/risc0/zkvm/README.md

   * Counts cycles during guest execution as an aid to code optimization
 * prove
   * Enabled by default
-  * Disable this feature if you only need to use the verifier, or if you want to use the `guest` module in guest-side code
+  * Disable this feature if you want to use the `guest` module in guest-side code (or if you only need the verifier, for the sake of excluding unnecessary code)
   * Must be set when `metal` or `cuda` is selected
 * std
   * Optional support for stdlib in the guest, including `std::io` read and write in the guest